hberens/web_dev_project/README.md

 ## Book App

-This is an app to list the most popular books right now and allow you to put some of your favorites onto a new page.
-It also allows for a user to view and delete some comments about the book.
+This is an app that displays the most popular books right now.
+It allows you to select certain books to mark them as your favorites that you can then see on a new Favorites page.
+It also allows for a user to scroll to view and delete some comments about the book on the main Books page.